 Global Art Icon Guy Harvey Tells His Story on the ‘Behind the Artist’ Podcast

-“Behind the Artist” host Morris Shapiro calls Guy Harvey “one of the most fascinating individuals and artists I’ve ever met.”
+“Behind the Artist” podcast host Morris Shapiro calls Guy Harvey “one of the most fascinating individuals and artists I’ve ever met.”

 Shapiro describes Harvey as a “naturalist, author, filmmaker, founder of his own research institute and foundation, licenser, scholar, brilliant draftsman, watercolorist, and painter.”